-- Testosterone boosters: Testosterone-boosting supplements include D-aspartic acid, tribulus terrestris, fenugreek, DHEA and ashwagandha.
-It’s likely these compounds only benefit those with low testosterone (52, 53, 54, 55, 56).
+- Testosterone boosters: Testosterone-boosting supplements include D-aspartic acid, Tribulus terrestris, fenugreek, DHEA, and ashwagandha.
+It’s likely these compounds only benefit those with low testosterone.

 - Glutamine and carnitine: These are probably not effective at increasing muscle mass in young or middle-aged active individuals.
-However, studies have shown carnitine can have some benefits for muscle mass in the elderly (57, 58, 59, 60).
+However, some studies suggest that carnitine may have some benefits for muscle growth in older adults.

 Supplements can’t provide you with maximal muscle gains if your nutrition and exercise programs are lacking.